DaveBackus/Data_Bootcamp_Book/graphs1.md

 **Comment.** Yikes!
 That's horrible!
 What can we do about it?
 Any suggestions?

 The problem seems to be that the bars and labels are squeezed together, so perhaps we should make the figure taller.
-We set the figsize with the argument `figsize=(width, height)`.
-The sizes are measured in inches, which are shrunk a bit when we display them in IPython.
-Here's a version with a much larger `height`, discovered by experimenting:
+We set the figure's dimensions with the argument `figsize=(width, height)`.
+The sizes are measured in inches, which get shrunk a bit when we display them in IPython.
+Here's a version with a much larger `height` that we discovered by experimenting:
 ```python
 ax = pisa['Math'].plot(kind='barh', figsize=(4,13))
 ax.set_title('PISA Math Score', loc='left')
 ```
-This creates a figure that is 13 inches tall and 4 inches wide.
+This creates a figure that is 4 inches wide and 13 inches tall.
 We added a title, too, to be clear about what we have.

 Here's a more advanced version in which we made the US bar red.
 This is ridiculously complicated, but we used our Google fu and found [a solution](http://stackoverflow.com/questions/18973404/setting-different-bar-color-in-matplotlib-python).
-(Remember: The solution to many problems is Google fu + patience.)
+(Remember: The solution to many programming problems is a combination of Google fu and patience.)
 The code is
 ```python
 ax = pisa['Math'].plot(kind='barh', figsize=(4,13))
 ax.set_title('PISA Math Score', loc='left')